Bertrand31/AirportMatching/README.md

 ```
 ./target/universal/airportmatching-%VERSION_NUMBER%.zip
 ```
 This zip can now be shipped on the server.
-Once it is unzipped, Harvester can be started from inside the resulting folder with:
+Once it is unzipped, this service can be started from inside the resulting folder with:
 ```
 ./bin/airportmatching